 Materials and textures are created on the fly – for the built-in renderer or third-party renderers.

 For 3ds Max, Maya, and Cinema 4D: mental ray, iray, Maxwell Render, Thea Render, Arnold, OctaneRender, Corona Renderer and Redshift.

 For SketchUp: V-Ray for SketchUp and Thea Render for SketchUp.

 Plug and Play – One-click solution for architects and CG artists who need realistic 3D trees, immediately.

 Fast and Fluent – Render-ready 3D trees minimize the need for finetuning that can otherwise interrupt your workflow.

-Easy and Integrated – Drag-and-drop plants inside 3ds Max & Maya, and MAXON Cinema 4D, Trimble SketchUp, or use them in SideFX Houdini.
+Easy and Integrated – Drag-and-drop plants inside 3ds Max & Maya, and MAXON Cinema 4D, or Trimble SketchUp.

 Intuitive – Simple settings are a mouse click away.